micheles/decorator/PITCHME.md

 +++

-Every time to fire an IPython instance you are importing the decorator module :-)
+Every time you fire an IPython instance you are importing the decorator module :-)

 +++